Postgraduate | MAQ-PICX8049 | 2024

 Examine cyber policing from an intelligence-led policing perspective by looking at cybercrime, jurisdictions and extradition, information sharing, collaboration and cyber policing challenges

-At the completion of this subject students will be able to:
+On successful completion of this subject, you will be able to

-- critique contemporary literature relating to the concepts of cyber intelligence and policing
+- critique contemporary literature relating to the concepts of cyber intelligence

 - demonstrate higher order communication skills including the ability to formulate sustained, persuasive and original written and oral arguments